etobin1/ml-services-immersion-day/Module_1/README.md

 12. Choose the **Code entry type** `Upload a .zip file`.
 Select your archive.zip file, and click **Upload**.

+13. Update the timeout from 3 seconds to 1 minute under **Basic Settings**.

-11. Click **Save**, at the top of the page.
+14. Click **Save**, at the top of the page.
 </p></details>

 To Verify that you've completed this section, upload the sample document provided to your s3 bucket under the `images/` object key prefix.
-You should see a text file under the `processed/` object key prefix in a few seconds.
+You should see a text file under the `processed/` object key prefix in about one minute.